i-MSCP/plugins/incubator/Mailman/README.md

 3. Upload the plugin through the plugin management interface
 4. Restore your plugin configuration file if needed ( compare it with the new version first )
 5. Update the plugin list through the plugin management interface

+## Translation

+You can translate this plugin by copying the [l10n/en_GB.php](l10n/en_GB.php) language file, and by translating all the array values inside the new file.

+Feel free to post your language files in our forum for intergration in a later release.
+You can also fork the plugin repository and do a pull request if you've a github account.

+**Note:** File encoding must be UTF-8.

 ## Known bugs